If you’re serious about looking for jobs in Japan, you should know there is a lot of work available.

 9. Book your flight Check out HIS travel they often have good deals.
 And make sure you’re not arriving on a Japanese holiday.
 If you do, you may find it hard to be met at the airport.

 10. Pack your belongings.
-Click this link to get the lowdown on what to bring.
+Click to get the lowdown on what to bring.